Did you know that in the UK, over 9,000 peas are eaten per person, per year?

 What are you going to use the supplement for?
 If you’re going to use it for baking or cooking, you probably may want to opt for an unflavored protein powder.

-On the other hand, if you’re just going to be making basic vegan protein smoothies or shakes with pea protein powder,
+On the other hand, if you’re just going to be making basic vegan protein smoothies or shakes with pea protein powder, then choose a flavor that appeals.

 Potential Side Effects